AdobeDocs/marketo.en/help/marketo/getting-started/initial-setup/setup-steps.md

    Thank you!
 You're the best!

-   Love,
+   Regards,

    **`[Your Name]`**

 `----------------------------------------------`

    Send the email to IT.
 We understand it can take some time for IT to complete these tasks.
-You can continue on to Step 7, but remember that you must return Step 6 to complete your Marketo setup.
+You can continue on to the next step, but remember that you must return to this step to complete your Marketo Engage setup.

 ## Complete Your Marketo Setup After IT Finishes {#complete-your-marketo-setup-after-it-finishes}